 In our lives, they’re everywhere: goofy close-ups, noses pressed to glass, against a scenic backdrop.
 Now selfies are proliferating on national wildlife refuges, too.

-“Biologists often depend on those photographs to help them understand what is happening on the ground,” says Benjamin Tuggle, the U.S. Fish and Wildlife Service’s assistant director for science applications.
+“Biologists often depend on those photographs to help them understand what is happening on the ground,” says Benjamin Tuggle, the U.S. Fish and Wildlife Service’s former assistant director for science applications.
 “Trail camera images help them make better decisions about wildlife and habitat management because they provide a definitive snapshot record of the species that are out there.”

 In south Texas, remote cameras help researchers keep tabs on rare ocelots — only 80 or fewer remain.
-“Often, we can better understand reproductive status based on photos of visibly pregnant females or females with a kitten or two in tow,” says wildlife biologist Hilary Swarts at Laguna Atascosa Refuge.
+“Often, we can better understand reproductive status based on photos of visibly pregnant females or females with a kitten or two in tow,” says wildlife biologist Hilary Swarts at Laguna Atascosa National Wildlife Refuge.
 “The photos also help us understand family relationships and provide insight into genetic diversity.”

 A series of stills shows the ocelot in motion.
 “We don’t take video on the remote cams,” says Swarts. “[That takes] too much battery usage.”

 At some refuges, trailcam shots help biologists monitor the size of deer populations and decide if culling is needed.
-At Klamath Marsh Refuge, trailcams help biologists track wolf movements in the Klamath Basin.
+At Klamath Marsh National Wildlife Refuge, trailcams help biologists track wolf movements in the Klamath Basin.
 At DeSoto National Wildlife Refuge in Iowa and Nebraska, “trailcam shots help managers monitor wildlife response to such habitat management actions as grassland or wetland restoration or burning,” says refuge manager Tom Cox.